djidane535/BattleTank/README.md

 This game is developped with Unreal Engine 4.

 ## Platforms
-Windows 10 32bits/64bits
+Windows 10 64bits

-## Controls
+## Download
-To be completed.
+The game binaries are hosted on itch.io (https://djidane535.itch.io/battle-tank)